-And with so many workers on-site, there is plenty of construction risk involved in each and every project.
-Nearly 5,000 construction workers are killed on the job in the United States each year, or about 12 people per day.
+With so many on-site workers, the risk of an accident is involved in every project.
+Every year, nearly 5,000 construction workers are killed on the job in the United States, or about 12 people per day.
 This includes accidents such as:

-- The scaffolding collapse that happened in Houston that injured 6 workers
+- The scaffolding collapse in Houston that injured 6 workers.

-- The pane of glass that fell from a construction site in NY that injured 3 bystanders on the street below
+- The pane of glass fell from a construction site in NY and injured 3 bystanders on the street below.

-- The construction worker who was killed when the wall fell on him in Newtown
+- A construction worker was killed when a wall fell on him in Newtown.

 What Does Commercial Construction Insurance Cover?